 Milford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Milford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.50% of adults in Milford have a bachelor's degree or even advanced degree.
+The education level of Milford citizens is very high relative to the national average among all cities (21.84%): 34.25% of adults in Milford have a bachelor's degree or even advanced degree.

 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Asian.
 Important ancestries of people in Milford include English, French , Italian, and German.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Indic languages.